skibu/nornsLib/README.md

   -- Update or download the library if util.file_exists(_path.code..github_repo) then
-    -- Norns lib already exists so just update it local command = "git -C ".._path.code..github_repo.." checkout ." print("Updating NornsLib using command:\n"..command)
+    -- Norns lib already exists so just update it.
+    -- NOTE: user made changes to the lib will be lost! local command = "git -C ".._path.code..github_repo.." checkout ." print("Updating NornsLib using command:\n"..command)
     os.execute(command)